 All groups or organizations desiring to use the school name, supplies, equipment or facilities, and desiring to represent the school in an official or unofficial capacity must have faculty permission to organize and function.
 Each group or organization must be authorized by the Student Affairs Committee and must have a copy of its constitution and by-laws on file in the Academy office.
-The financial plan for each group or organization is voted by the Student Affairs Committee.
+The financial plan for each group or organization is voted by the members and must be approved by the Student Affairs Committee.